 - With the turkey buttered and meat thermometers in place, put the turkey in the preheated oven on the middle rack adjusted so that the turkey is in the middle of the oven.

-- When the turkey is at 163 F, check the color.
+- When the turkey is at 160 F, check the color.
 If you want a little more color, lose the aluminum foil, crank up the temperature to 425 degrees F, and let it roast for another 5 – 10 minutes or so to brown up.
-Otherwise, just let it ride until 165 F. The turkey will continue to cook after taking it out of the oven, so don’t let the temp go beyond 165 F (some people even take the turkey out at 163 F or so).
+Otherwise, just let it ride until 163-165 F. The turkey will continue to cook after taking it out of the oven, so don’t let the temp go beyond 165 F. You can even take the turkey out at 160-163 F or so so that the breast stays close to 165 F even as it continues to cook a bit out of the oven.

 - Then remove the turkey from the oven and tent it with aluminum foil (that means loosely place some foil over it, but don’t cover it tightly or seal the foil down) to let it rest for at least 20 minutes to an hour before carving/serving.
 This will allow the juices to redistribute in the turkey.